Being wary of milestones: thoughts on Uganda and Sexual Violence in Conflict

 In whatever advocacy we are engaged, however, we should avoid human rights ‘imperialism’.
 It is imperative that the voices which are heard loudest are those of victims, that there is a transparent motive for actions, that promises are not hollow or misleading, and that we apply an equal standard of human rights scrutiny to ourselves and our own countries.

-A ‘Global Summit’ on Sexual Violence in Conflict took place in London on the 10th June 2104.
+A ‘Global Summit’ on Sexual Violence in Conflict took place in London on the 10th June 2014.
 It was of course welcome, but we should still be searching earnestly for those things that are most needed in Uganda and elsewhere.
 Are the victims of sexual violence being heard?
 Are they being promised justice, and will this promise be delivered upon?
-Will the other rights violations associated with that conflict be addressed compensated?
+Will the other rights violations associated with that conflict be addressed and compensated?
 How is sexual violence being dealt with in the UK?

 Simply, as advocates, we have a duty to do more than ‘swoon’ at the mention of ‘human rights’.
 When William Hague declares the next ‘milestone’ in the struggle against sexual violence in conflict, we should make sure it really is one.